canaery/xdflow/docs/api/core.md

 Common authoring expectations for subclasses:

 - declare hyperparameters explicitly in `__init__`
+- declare consumed and produced dimensions where they are known
 - implement `_transform` and, for stateful steps, `_fit`
 - keep learned state off constructor parameters so cloning remains safe
+- mark a transform stateless only when it is safe to reuse before CV split boundaries